JakobST1n/hoverbit-ble/README.md

 [Refer to this repo's readme](https://github.com/lancaster-university/microbit-v2-samples).
 This is in theory not hard, but if you like me have a lot of toolchains for compiling to other architectures already installed, it could be a bit of work to make function properly.

 ## Known issues
-- [ ] No multitouch support on webapp yet, this makes it difficult to use it, to make it a bit easier you can enable `Sticky controls`.
-(Current plan is to use [nipplejs](https://yoannmoi.net/nipplejs/) as joysticks)
+- [ ] Webapp is a bit ugly.
 - [ ] Things often stop working if you have been connected, drop the connection and then reconnect.
 I don't know exacly why, to circumvent this you can restart the webapp, and boot the micro:bit.
 - [ ] There is no failsafe-mode currently, this should be implemented according to the spektsat protocol.
+- [X] No multitouch support on webapp yet, this makes it difficult to use it, to make it a bit easier you can enable `Sticky controls`.

 ## Credits
+- The [micro:bit Web Bluetooth](https://github.com/thegecko/microbit-web-bluetooth) library is used by the webapp for bluetooth communication with the MICRO:BIT.
+- Joysticks on webapp is from the [nipplejs](https://yoannmoi.net/nipplejs/) library.
 - Current icon [made by strip](https://www.flaticon.com/authors/srip) from [Flaticon](https://www.flaticon.com/)